DGames95/pyCAD/doc/design/logging.md

     logger.debug("Processed data: %s", data)

 This way, the string concatenation and conversion only occur if the message is actually going to be logged.

+### Disable dependency debug logs e.g. Matplotlib

+Set matplotlib's logger to warning level (this will show warnings and errors, but not info or debug messages)

+    matplotlib_logger = logging.getLogger('matplotlib')
+    matplotlib_logger.setLevel(logging.WARNING)